Chapmip/micropython-stm32-examples/README.md

 ![Chrome OS Serial Terminal settings for Pyboard](/photos/Chrome%20OS%20Serial%20Terminal%20settings%20for%20Pyboard.png?raw=true "Chrome OS Serial Terminal settings for Pyboard")

 To add the example code modules to the Pyboard, copy them (together with the `iol.py` module) from the computer into the top folder of the Pyboard filesystem, along with the .
-From the REPL environment, the example modules can then be brought into operation by issuing an `import cX` instruction, as shown below:
+From the REPL environment, the example modules can then be brought into operation by issuing an `import cX` instruction (where X=course number), as shown below:

 ![Running example code via Chrome OS Serial Terminal](/photos/Running%20example%20code%20via%20Chrome%20OS%20Serial%20Terminal.png?raw=true "Running example code via Chrome OS Serial Terminal")